pimpadev/lordflix/README.md

 **Any unused raspberry you have at home along with any external hard drive lost in a drawer can work in this tutorial.
 I highly recommend that you have at least 2GB of RAM and 3TB of disk space.*

+**The better the hardware used, the more clients/persons can consume the server at the same time.*

 ## 💻 Software

 In this tutorial we will install the **Raspberry Pi OS Lite** *(headless)* version.
 In the following link you will find the installer needed to prepare the operating system in the micro sd.